hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 HL7 AU Base, as the Australian extension of the base FHIR standard, defines:
 * Extensions for local concepts e.g. Australian Indigenous Status, Subsidised Concurrent Supply
+* Terminology for use in an Australian context
-* Terminology e.g communication languages unique to Australia, Australian Medicines Terminology (AMT), discharge disposition codes
+  * concepts unique to Australia e.g communication languages unique to Australia, Australian Medicines Terminology (AMT), discharge disposition codes
+  * usage localised to Australia e.g. nationally endorsed clinical reference sets represented as value sets
-* Search parameters to support Australian use concepts
+* Search parameters to support Australian use concepts where there is no native FHIR search parameter
-* Australian address and Australian time zone profile
+* Profiles for use in an Australian context:
-* Identifier profiles e.g. National patient and provider identifiers
+  * Definitional data type profiles e.g. Australian address, Australian time zone, Identifier such as National patient and provider identifiers
-* Base resource profiles e.g. AU Base Patient
+  * Base resource profiles e.g. AU Base Patient, AU Base MedicationStatement
   * Generic use case profiles, where there is no existing project to undertake the work e.g. AU Medicines List, AU Base Diagnostic Imaging Result (definitional constraints; no conformance or support obligations)
-Example resource instances

-#### Profiling Approach
+#### Base Resource Profile Approach

-AU Base resource profiles are intentionally designed to
+Base resource profiles are intentionally designed to *extend* the core FHIR specification resource to:
-* identify the nationally recognised concepts relevant for use in the Australian context - so there's a lot of extensions (add this 2nd class to the approach below)
+* identify the nationally recognised concepts relevant for use for that FHIR resource in the Australian context, e.g. extentions, applicable identifiers, localised terminology

-* aren't restrictive - don't enforce any particular use case's perspective of 'minimum'; this is a 'localised' version of the underlying FHIR resource, so it swaps out international for local (where they exist) and add in additional local concepts (where they exist)
+Base resource profiles are not restrictive - these profiles do not enforce any particular use case's perspective of 'minimum' or 'desirable'; this is a 'localised' version of the underlying FHIR resource, e.g. where applicable the international terminology is replaced with the localised terminology (where it exists).

 This approach manifests as the following representation outcomes in this guide, as follows:
+* Extensions: TBD on when it is explicitly modelled, that where an existing extension is defined as part of the core FHIR specification it is used, that only where a local use concept does not have an applicable core FHIR extension is it defined
 * Cardinality: most representations described have a cardinality as defined in the core FHIR specification (which is general in nature) to avoid required content for use cases that do not need or support the content.
 * Must Support and Obligations: _Must Support_ flags or Obligation extensions are not used in this guide; for similar reasons to the cardinality there is no assertion of required support for any of the elements profiled in this guide.
 * Terminology Binding: where possible, elements are bound to the nationally recognised localised value set.
 Localisation occurs through a number of mechanisms including nationally maintained clinical reference sets in the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/), government agencies such as the [Australian Bureau of Statistics](https://www.abs.gov.au/), [Australian Institute of Health and Welfare](https://www.aihw.gov.au/), [Services Australia](https://www.servicesaustralia.gov.au/), use case projects that add in additional concepts identified as needed for use in implementation.